 Inverted Nipple Correction

 Many women are affected by inverted nipples that do not project outward from the breasts, which can be a source of embarrassment or distress about their appearance.
 Inverted nipples can be a condition you are born with, or it can reveal itself during puberty.
 It may occur in one or both nipples.
-Inverted nipple correction performed by Dr. Ram Kalus, our board-certified plastic surgeon, can be very effective at releasing the nipple(s) and restoring them to a forward projection.
+Inverted nipple correction performed by Dr. Ram Kalus and Dr. Craig Rowin, our board-certified plastic surgeons, can be very effective at releasing the nipple(s) and restoring them to a forward projection.
 This procedure can often be performed under local anesthesia in the office setting and results are predictably successful, resulting in long-term correction and a satisfied patient.

 The Inverted Nipple Correction Procedure

 The procedure involves one or two tiny incisions to release the tethering milk ducts and bands causing the nipple inversion.
 Once this is accomplished, several fine absorbable stitches are used to close the tiny incisions, and a protective dressing will be applied.